radgrad/docusaurus2/docs/developers/deployment/howto/setup-digital-ocean-server-mup.md

 sidebar_label: Setup Digital Ocean server
 ---

-This page documents the process of setting up a digital ocean server for RadGrad based upon [Meteor Up](http://meteor-up.com).
+This page documents the process of setting up a cloud-based server for RadGrad using [Digital Ocean](https://digitalocean.com) and [Meteor Up](http://meteor-up.com).

-## Sign up with Digital Ocean

-First, go to [Digital Ocean](https://www.digitalocean.com/?refcode=puttingAnythingHereSeemsToMakeTheButtonForThe$100CreditAppear).
-Using this link might get you a "Free Credit Active" link that will get you some free minutes.
+## Buy a custom domain name for your RadGrad server

+Use a service such as [NameCheap](https://namecheap.com) to buy a domain name for your RadGrad server.
+This is necessary in order to enable HTTPS for secure communication with your RadGrad server.

+Once you have purchased the domain name, you will need to enable Digital Ocean to provide the DNS services for this domain.

+For instructions on how to do this, see [How to set up a custom domain name](http://courses.ics.hawaii.edu/ics314f20/morea/deployment/reading-digital-ocean-domain-name.html).

+Note that you will typically need to wait about 24 hours after buying the domain name and enabling Digital Ocean name servers before you can proceed.

-## Create an Ubuntu server (i.e. Droplet)
+## Create an Digital Ocean Ubuntu server (i.e. Droplet)

-Click on the "Create" button and select a Droplet (Ubuntu server).
+Login to [Digital Ocean](https://digitalocean.com), then click on the "Create" button and select a Droplet (Ubuntu server).
 Create a root password and save it someplace safe.

 ## Configure app/.deploy/mup.js

-Copy the sample.mup.js file to mup.js.
+Copy app/.deploy/sample.mup.js file to mup.js.
 It will look something like this:

 ```
 module.exports = {
   servers: {
     one: {
-      host: '111.222.333.444',
+      host: 'changeme.edu',
       username: 'root',
       password: 'changeme'
     }
   },
+  hooks: {
+    'pre.deploy': {
+      localCommand: 'npm run update-build-version'
+    }
+  },
   app: {
-    name: 'meteor-application-template-react',
+    name: 'radgrad',
     path: '../',

     servers: {